smcorwin/beautiful-jekyll/aboutme.md

 **Marketing and Promotions Assistant at Duke Sports Marketing** | Fall 2014 - Spring 2017

-I helped with marketing and promotions at a multitude of Duke sporting events.
+Helped with marketing and promotions at a multitude of Duke sporting events.
 I also served as the announcer at sporting events such as tennis, soccer, and field hockey.

 **Duke Summer in China** | Summer 2014